kragen/derctuo/markdown/adiabatic-separation.md

-That is, the velocity oscillation in the direction of wave travel is 180° out of phase with the volume oscillation (and, to an excellent approximation, pressure and temperature, XXX no that's exactly backwards); the velocity oscillation in the direction opposite wave travel is in perfect phase with the volume oscillation.
+That is, the velocity oscillation in the direction of wave travel is 180° out of phase with the volume oscillation (and, to an excellent approximation, pressure and temperature, XXX no that’s exactly backwards); the velocity oscillation in the direction opposite wave travel is in perfect phase with the volume oscillation.
 The displacement oscillation lags the velocity oscillation by 90°: the